jorio/gitfourchette.org/guide/newrepo.rst

 .. xxxx tip:: Press :kbd:`Ctrl Shift N` to clone a repository.

 .. note::
-    :guilabel:`Log in with custom key file` is particularly useful if you have multiple repos requiring different credentials---for example, if you juggle between two accounts for personal and work projects.
+    :guilabel:`Log in to SSH remotes with custom key file` is particularly useful if you have multiple repos requiring different credentials---for example, if you juggle between two accounts for personal and work projects.

+    After cloning the repo, you can change or remove the custom key file via :menuselection:`Repo --> Repository Settings`.

 .. note::
     By default, :guilabel:`Clone into` automatically suggests your *Downloads* folder,